Industry Awards:

 -

-Two complimentary event passes to be used within a 24-month period from the time of the award presentation.
-Passes can be for PLMA Spring or Fall Conferences, or for PLMA Symposia.
+Two complimentary event passes annually which can be used for PLMA Spring or Fall Conferences, or for PLMA Symposia.

 -